 Two panels (3), (4) where you can drag and drop either a release or sprint you want to plan.

 A user can display up to four columns (5) on the planning board.
-This way is possible to plan the next sprint, the next release and backlog as well.
+This way is possible to plan the next sprint, the next release, and the backlog as well.

 It is possible to add the new version, a release, directly (6).

 Every release has one box called Icebox (7) by default.
-It holds backlog items product owner wants in particular version, however, she is not decided in which sprint.
+It holds backlog items the product owner wants in a particular version, however, she is not decided in which sprint.

-Sprints (9) are displayed as separate box indicating how many sprint items contain, sprint dates and status of the sprint
+Sprints (9) are displayed as separate boxes indicating how many sprint items contain, sprint dates, and status of the sprint

 PLANNING – sprint is prepared by the product owner.

-RUNNING – an active sprint of items which are developed currently.
+RUNNING – an active sprint of items that are developed currently.

 COMPLETED – sprint has been completed and it is displayed as read-only.

-Add sprint command (10) will create the new sprint in particular release.
+Add sprint command (10) will create the new sprint in a particular release.

 Add new release and sprint

-As the first step of planning is necessary to add new release by click + button (6).
+As the first step of planning is necessary to add a new release by clicking the + button (6).
 Then the user will be asked about further details necessary for planning.

 Name – the title of the release.

-Goal – short description what team wants to achieve at the end of the release.
+Goal – short description of what the team wants to achieve at the end of the release.

-Start date – the day when release development should starts.
+Start date – the day when release development should start.